-Table Mountain is one of South Africa’s most popular natural features.
+Table Mountain is one of the most popular destinations in the world and a must-see for anyone looking to visit Cape Town.
+This majestic wonder has so many interesting features including how it developed and evolved over millions of years as well as the natural inhabitants like the plants and animals that can be found on the mountain.
 Very few places in the world can say they have a mountain in their city, it is one of the most photographed places in the world and it is said that even ships can see Table Mountain from 150 km away.
 Table Mountain is a popular visitor destination in Cape Town, and approximately 800 000 people visit it each year.

-With a visit to Table Mountain, you will find yourself in a hikers paradise and you could also enjoy excellent mountain biking trails, taking in the breeze of nature as you leisurely pedal your way through rugged terrain.
+With a visit to Table Mountain in Cape Town, you will find yourself in a hikers paradise and you could also enjoy excellent mountain biking trails, taking in the breeze of nature as you leisurely pedal your way through rugged terrain.
 There are impressive cliffs and rock formations all around the mountain, which makes a popular rock climbing destination.
 There are many options for outdoor activates on Table Mountain and are regularly enjoyed by local and international visitors all year round.

 Our Table Mountain information guidebook provides you with everything you need to know about Table Mountain in Cape Town, from hiking and cable car tours to all about the animals and plants that call this mountain their home.
 You are about to embark on a glorious mountain that stands a whopping 1085m tall above sea level surrounded by unpredictable weather patterns and the intriguing elements of Mother Nature.
 Clearly this is no average tourist destination and careful planning and research are by all means necessary for an ultimate Table Mountain experience.